+Paul Boersma

-Paul Boersma, University of Amsterdam
+University of Amsterdam, Amsterdam, The Netherlands

-In their article "Perturbation measures of voice: a comparative study between Multi-Dimensional Voice Program and Praat", published in this issue, Maryn, Corthals, De Bodt, Van Cauwenberge and Deliyski make a comparison between the jitter measurements in Praat and MDVP, and conclude that the two programs give different results.
-However, the readers of this journal might like to know as well which of the two programs give the best result.
-After all, jitter is defined (according to Deliyski's MDVP manual) as the "period-to-period variability of the pitch period", a definition that suggests that speech sounds possess an underlying 'true' jitter that analysis programs could aim to discover.
+In their article 'Perturbation measures of voice: a comparative study between Multi-Dimensional Voice Program and Praat', Maryn et al. [1] make a comparison between the jitter measurements in Praat and the Multi-Dimensional Voice Program (MDVP), and conclude that the two programs give different results.
+However, the readers of this journal might like to know as well which of the two programs gives the best result.
+After all, jitter is defined (according to Deliyski's [2] MDVP manual) as the 'period-to-period variability of the pitch period', a definition that suggests that speech sounds possess an underlying 'true' jitter that analysis programs could aim to discover.

-As for which of the two programs provide the better jitter measurements, the authors provide only indirect clues.
-On page xx they acknowledge (following [1]) that the difference between Praat and MDVP is to be ascribed to the methods with which the programs try to determine the time locations of the glottal pulses: Praat's standard method is "waveform matching", and MDVP's method is "peak picking".
-As for the quality of the two methods, the authors cite (on page xx) Titze and Liang [2] for finding that the waveform-matching method outperforms the peak-picking method for signals with a jitter below 6% (above 6%, both methods are poor).
-From this, the reader can indirectly infer that Praat's method is to be preferred over MDVP's method, but no further explanation is given.
-The present paper aims at providing the information lacking from Maryn et al.'s article by explaining the exact cause of the difference, so that the reader can make up his or her own mind.
-I will discuss, then, the circumstances under which the two methods yields identical or different results.
+As for which of the two programs provides the better jitter measurements, the authors only give indirect clues.
+On page 225 they acknowledge (following Boersma [3]) that the difference between Praat and MDVP is to be ascribed to the methods with which the programs try to determine the time locations of the glottal pulses: Praat's standard method is 'waveform matching', and that of MDVP is 'peak picking'.
+As for the quality of the two methods, the authors cite (on page 218) Titze and Liang [4] for finding that the waveform-matching method outperforms the peak-picking method for signals with a jitter below 6% (above 6%, both methods are poor).
+From this, the reader can indirectly infer that Praat's method is to be preferred over that of MDVP, but no further explanation is given.
+The present paper aims at providing the information lacking in the article by Maryn et al. by explaining the exact cause of the difference so that the reader can make up his or her own mind.
+I will discuss, then, the circumstances under which the two methods yield identical or different results.

-Consider first the sound in Figure 1.
-This waveform represents a computergenerated [a], created from a perfectly sampled pulse train with a frequency of 117 Hz, filtered with formants at 820, 1300, 2300 and six higher frequencies.
+Consider first the sound in figure 1.
+This waveform represents a computer-generated [a], created from a perfectly sampled pulse train with a frequency of 117 Hz, filtered with formants at 820, 1,300, 2,300 and 6 higher frequencies.
 This sound is meant to be representative of what patients are asked to produce in clinical jitter measurement procedures.
 The short vertical dashed lines indicate the time locations of the underlying pulse train.